The Players Championship - R4 tee times: Final round at TPC Sawgrass brought forward due to threat of storms

 The PGA Tour has brought forward the tee times for Sunday's final round of The Players due to the threat of thunderstorms at TPC Sawgrass.

-World No 1 Scottie Scheffler is in contention to win the PGA Tour's flagship event for a third year running, while Rory McIlroy is looking to add to his 2019 victory at the event and Tommy Fleetwood is aiming to become the first English champion in the tournament's history.
+World No 1 Scottie Scheffler is seven back as he looks to win the PGA Tour's flagship event for a third year running, while Rory McIlroy is looking to add to his 2019 victory at the event and starts the day four behind JJ Spaun.

 Strengthening winds greeted the players during Saturday's third round, while bad weather expected on Sunday afternoon has seen tournament officials bring play forward for the final round.